 That is understandable!
 As employment law attorneys, it is our job to know these laws, and the laws change as new legislation is passed and new cases are decided.
 Laws also vary between states, so information you have found about one set of employment laws may not apply to your situation.
 Before making any decisions about whether and how to pursue legal action, you should always talk with a knowledgeable, experienced attorney who can look at your situation with an objective eye.

-At Pelton & Associates, we are always happy to talk with people who aren’t sure whether they have a claim, and the consultation is always free!
+Our attorneys and paralegals are always happy to talk with people who aren’t sure whether they have a claim, and the consultation is always free!